pea/AdaptiveGrid/README.md

 AdaptiveGrid
 ============

-Fluid CSS grid framework which adapts to screen size.
+AdaptiveGrid is a fluid CSS grid framework which adapts to the screen size.
 For example, if you needed a column of 50% to become full width on mobile you'd add the class smallest_to_100 to it.

 Options
 =======